 - Although the need may not be visible, this frequent and regular vacuuming will increase Sisal Sun Rugs life by preventing soil build-up, and will help eliminate stains caused when spilled liquids dissolve soil accumulations.

-Vacuuming Bound Rugs: When vacuuming bound area rugs, take special care with the binding border.
+When vacuuming bound area rugs, take special care with the binding border.
 Do not let the vacuum sit on top of the binding or catch the corner of the rug as it could damage the binding.
 Also, we suggest you vacuum in the direction that the binding is sewn so as not to pull up the binding from the rug.
 Do not use the beater bar when vacuuming.
 Rugs will not be replaced or repaired due to improper vacuuming or care.

-Cleaning the Border: For routine maintenance of our woven fabric borders (cotton canvas and linen), simply vacuum the edge finish as explained above in Vacuuming Bound Rugs.
+For routine maintenance of our woven fabric borders (cotton canvas and linen), simply vacuum the edge finish as explained above in Vacuuming Bound Rugs.

 To maintain one of our Premium leather bindings, simply wipe the surface with a damp—not wet—cloth or sponge or a leather cleaner/conditioner.

-What are the advantages of our protector?
+What are the advantages of a hemp rug protector?

-Curled rug corners: When Hemp Rugs are used as an area rug, traffic or shuffling of feet across a corner or edge could cause the edge to curl.
-It is easy to fix this by dampening the curled area, or placing a damp towel over the area and weighting it down evenly overnight.
+When Hemp Rugs are used as an area rug, traffic or shuffling of feet across a corner or edge could cause the edge to curl.
+It is easy to fix this by dampening the curled area, or placing a damp towel over the area and weighing it down evenly overnight.
 If severely curled it might be necessary to repeat this process.
 We also carry Curl Stop which is an anti-curling rug system that keeps corners flat and is safe for all floors.